CircuitVerse/Interactive-Book/docs/binary-representation/negative-quantities.md

 	* -149
 	1. +17

-2. The greatest negative number which can be stored in a 8-bit register using 2's complement arithemtic is ?
+2. The greatest negative number which can be stored in an 8-bit register using 2's complement arithmetic is ?
 	* -256
 	* -255
 	1. -128